-91. Property acquired with notice of existing contract

-Where a person acquires property with notice that another person has entered into an existing contract affecting that property, of which specified performance could be enforced, the former must hold the property for the benefit of the latter to the extent necessary to give effect to the contract.

-92. Purchase by person contracting to buy property to be held on trust

-Where a person contracts to buy property to be held on trust for certain beneficiaries and buys the property accordingly, he must hold the property for their benefit to the extent necessary to give effect to the contract.

-93. Advantage secretly gained by one of several compounding creditors
+- 91. Property acquired with notice of existing contract.-Where a person acquires property with notice that another person has entered into an existing contract affecting that property, of which specific performance could be enforced, the former must hold the property for the benefit of the latter to the extent necessary to give effect to the contract. - 92.
+Purchase by person contracting to buy property to be held on trust.-Where a person contracts to buy property to be held on trust for certain beneficiaries and buys the property accordingly, he must hold the property for their benefit to the extent necessary to give effect to the contract. - 93.
+Advantage secretly gained by one of several compounding creditors.
 Where creditors compound the debts due to them, and one of such creditors, by a secret arrangement with the debtor, gains an undue advantage over his co-creditors, he must hold for the benefit of such creditors the advantage so gained.

-94. Constructive trusts in cases not expressly provided for

-95. Obligor's duties, liabilities and disabilities

-The person holding property in accordance with any of the preceding sections of this chapter must, so far as may be, perform the same duties, and is subject, so far as may be, to the same liabilities and disabilities, as if he were a trustee of the property for the person for whose benefit he holds it:
+95. Obligor's duties, liabilities and disabilities.
+The person holding property in accordance with any of the preceding sections of this Chapter must, so far as may be, perform the same duties, and is subject, so far as may be, to the same liabilities and disabilities, as if he were a trustee of the property for the person for whose benefit he holds it-:

-PROVIDED that, (a) where he rightfully cultivates the property or employs it in trade or business, he is entitled to reasonable remuneration for his trouble, skill and loss of time in such cultivation or employment; and (b) where he holds the property by virtue of a contract with the person for whose benefit he holds it, or with anyone through whom such person claims, he may, without the permission of the court, by or become lessee or mortgagee of the property or any part thereof.
+Provided that (a) where he rightfully cultivates the property or employs it in trade or business, he is entitled to reasonable remuneration for his trouble, skill and loss of time in such cultivation or employment; and (b) where he holds the property by virtue of a contract with a person for whose benefit he holds it, or with any one through whom such person claims, he may, without the permission of the Court, buy or become lessee or mortgagee of the property or any part thereof.